|Material:||EVA, Mesh, Rubber Sole, Suede|

-The lacing system uses a combination of regular eyelets and ghillie for an adjustable fit.
-Lots of overlays made of suede and leather, strewn on top of the mesh uppers, provide the shoes with medial and lateral support.
+Adidas Temper Runs use a lacing system that is a combination of regular eyelets and ghillie for an adjustable fit.
+Lots of overlays made of suede and leather, strewn on top of the mesh uppers, provide the shoes with enough medial and lateral support.

 Wear Adidas Temper Runs in the shock purple or amber salmon colorway when you want to project an energetic and young vibe.
 Style with brown pants and a low-key long-sleeved shirt.

 Adidas Temper Runs in light brown/grey or core black are far more neutral and can be great for occasions when you still want to rock dad kicks but like the look to be somewhat toned down.

 These kicks from the Adidas brand carry an enviably nostalgic design that would appeal to people partial to the 90s penchant of doing things big.
 The shoes do not contain any notable tech, but they do feature one of the most notable styles that are heavily favored today—that of chunky shoes.